 - As of November 2006, more than 36.7 million acres are in CRP. - In FY 2006, the Farm Service Agency (FSA) issued \$1.8 billion in CRP annual rental payments nationally. - CRP has reduced the annual cropland soil loss by about 450 million tons - enough to fill about 37.5 million dump trucks. - As of November 2006, more than 767,000 CRP and CREP contracts covered land on 435,000 forms.

-CRP provides the following annual dollar value: Soil productivity benefits -
+CRP provides the following annual dollar value:

-- \$162 million
+- Soil productivity benefits -\$162 million

-- Hunting migratory waterfowl \$122 million
+- Hunting migratory waterfowl -

+\$122 million

-- Reducing runoff from fields \$392 million
+- Reducing runoff from fields -

+\$392 million

-Wildlife viewing - \$629 million Through CRP, farmers and ranchers partnering with the federal government and others have protected and enhanced the environment by helpina:
+- Wildlife viewing \$629 million

+Through CRP, formers and ranchers

+partnering with the federal government

+and others have protected and

 - Restore 2 million acres of wetlands and adjacent buffers;

-- Protect 170 thousand miles
+- Protect 170 thousand miles of streams;

+- Sequester 48 million tons

-- of streams;
+of carbon dioxide:

-- Sequester 48 million tons of carbon dioxide; - Produce 13.5 million pheasants each year; - Safeguard water supplies for New York City; Columbus, Ohio; Raleigh, North Carolina; and more than 40 rural towns in Missouri through CREP; and - Support 2.2 million ducks per year in the Prairie Pathole Region, about which you will read more in the pages to come.
+- Produce 13.5 million pheasants each year;

+- Safeguard water supplies for New York City; Columbus, Ohio; Raleigh, North Carolina; and more than 40 rural towns in Missouri through CREP; and

+- Support 2.2 million ducks per year in the Prairie Pothole Region, about which you will read more in the pages to come.